-CTE Standards and Benchmarks 17.01 Use authoring software to plan and create an advertising campaign that includes collateral materials, digital photography, webpage animation, video, and/or audio.
+17.0 Demonstrate proficiency using all media to create an advertising campaign.
+The student will be able to: 17.01 Use authoring software to plan and create an advertising campaign that includes collateral materials, digital photography, webpages, animation, video, and/or audio.
 18.0 Participate in work-based learning experiences or simulation.
-The student will be able to: 18.01 Participate in worl k-based learning experiences/simulation in a digital media/multimedia environment.
+The student will be able to: 18.01 Participate in work-based learning experiences/simulation in a digital media/multimedia environment.